wayneclub/Subtitle-Downloader/README.md

 ## DESCRIPTION

-Subtitle-Downloader is a command-line program to download subtitles from most popular streaming platform especially for Traditional Chinese users.
+Subtitle-Downloader is a command-line program to download subtitles from most popular streaming platform.
 It requires the Python interpreter, version 3.6+, and it is not platform specific.
 It should work on your Unix box, on Windows or on macOS.
 This is only for personal research, and language learning.

 ## INSTALLATION